funayman/surface-pro-config/README.md

 the following guide was used to tripple boot Windows 10, [Kali Linux](https://www.kali.org/), and [ArchLabs Linux](https://archlabslinux.com/) on a Surface Pro 3

 # Installation
-Disable Secure boot
+You'll need the following:
+ - USB with Kali Linux
+ - USB with ArchLabs Linux
+ - microSD Card (I'm using SanDisk Ultra 128GB microSDXC)
+ - Windows Recovery USB (*optional*)
+ - USB with Microsoft Surface Data Eraser (*optional*)

+First things first, [boot into BIOS/UEFI](https://support.microsoft.com/en-us/help/4023532/surface-how-do-i-use-the-bios-uefi) and disable Secure Boot and change the boot order to `USB -> HDD`.

-Insert SD Card and format to FAT (this will be `/home` for the Linux paritions and will be reformatted later)
+Insert the microSD Card and format it (this will be `/home` for the Linux paritions and will be reformatted later)

 ## Step 0: Refresh Hard Drive
 This step is optional, and only recommended if you want to remove all the data and start with a clean, prestine Windows installation to work with. **MAKE SURE YOU HAVE ALREADY CREATED A RECOVERY USB FOR YOUR SURFACE**